 Part II: Nursing Knowledge 6.
-Theoretical Issues in Nursing in the Twenty-First Century: Nursing Theorizing as Everyday Practice 7.
+Theoretical Issues in Nursing in the 21st Century: Nursing Theorizing as Everyday Practice 7.
 Thinking Philosophically in Nursing 8.
 Nursing Research in Canada 9.
 Knowledge Translation and Evidence-Informed Practice 10.
-Nursing Informatics and Digital Health
+Health Informatics and Digital Health

 Part III: Nursing Care Delivery 11.
 Primary Health Care: Challenges and Opportunities for the Nursing Profession 12.
 Quality of Care: From Quality Assurance and Improvement to Cultures of Patient Safety 13.
 The Practising Nurse and the Law 14.
 NEW!
-Decolorizing and Anti-Oppressive Nursing Practice: Awareness, Allyship and Action 15.
+Decolonizing and Anti-Oppressive Nursing Practice: Awareness, Allyship, and Action 15.
 Ethical Issues and Dilemmas in Nursing Practice 16.
 Collaboration in Nursing Practice 17.
 Shortage or Oversupply?
 The Nursing Workforce Pendulum 18.
 Political Influence in Nursing 19.
-Nursing Unions as a Social Force in Canada: Advocating for Nurses, Patients and Health Care
+Nursing Unions: A Social Force in Canada–Advocating for Nurses, Patients and Health Care

 Part V: Canadian and International Nursing 25.
-Global Health Nursing: Emerging Issues and Events 26.
-Internationalization in Canadian Nursing
+Global Health Nursing: Emerging Issues and Events Locally and Beyond 26.
+Internationalizing in Canadian Nursing